Few people are more qualified to speak on the do’s and don’ts of hip-hop than E-40.

 Forty’s animated indictment of today’s overly-braggadocious emcees is exactly the type of constructive criticism hip-hop needs today.
 This isn’t a veteran emcee saying “hip-hop is dead.”
 This is an emcee still near the top of his game, calling out specific ills he’s witnessed in an industry he’s devoted his life to—and he’s totally right.

 We’ve become all but expectant of the sort of amped-up opulence E-40 is referencing in his impassioned critique—the Instagram pages full of cash bricks and foreign cars, entire songs dedicated to copping whatever high fashion namesake is currently dominating the culture.
 Hell, Young Thug’s Snapchat alone is near 95% devoted to using the flash on his phone to accentuate his latest diamond purchase.

 Flossing has been a part of hip-hop for decades, and Forty himself is no stranger to boastful bars, but as the legend himself pointed out, there needs to be a balance.
 There’s nothing wrong with enjoying the fruits of your labor, but if you’re not also helping others to better their own circumstances, you’re doing little to help the culture and those that look to it for motivation.

 Of course, part of the motivation listeners get from hip-hop is from the bragging.
-It is empowering to see someone who once struggled just like you rap about and enjoy private jet flights and overpriced denim, but only to a certain extent.
+It’s empowering to see someone who once struggled rap about and enjoy private jet flights and overpriced denim, but only to a certain extent.

-Not only does one-dimensional social media flaunting offer little to no explanation or motivation to listeners for how to achieve their own success, studies have shown that it has the potential to do more harm than good for both parties involved.
+Not only does one-dimensional social media flaunting offer little to no explanation or motivation to listeners for how to achieve their own success, but studies have shown that it has the potential to do more harm than good for all parties involved.